 On today’s date in 1982, famed Canadian pianist Glenn Gould died in Toronto, Ont.

 It was Sept.
-27, 1982 – only a few days after Gould’s 50th birthday and about a week after the release of his best-selling second recording of the Goldberg Variations – when he suffered a massive stroke.
-He eventually died on Oct.
-4, 1982.
+27, 1982—only a few days after Gould’s 50th birthday and about a week after the release of his best-selling second recording of the Goldberg Variations—when he suffered a massive stroke.
+He eventually died a week later.

 Gould’s unexpected death made international headlines as he was known worldwide for his eccentricities.